apache/arrow/docs/source/cpp/datatypes.rst

 ---------------

-In order to process :class:`arrow::DataType`, :class:`arrow::Scalar`, or :class:`arrow::Array`, you may need to write write logic that specializes based on the particular Arrow type.
+In order to process :class:`arrow::DataType`, :class:`arrow::Scalar`, or :class:`arrow::Array`, you may need to write logic that specializes based on the particular Arrow type.
 In these cases, use the `visitor pattern <https://en.wikipedia.org/wiki/Visitor_pattern>`_.
 Arrow provides the template functions: